kshetline/json6/README.md

 #### Using obj.toJSON() and obj.toJSONZ()

 For use with the standard `JSON.stringify()`, any object being stringified can have an optional `toJSON()` method.
-This way an object can explicity tell `JSON.stringify()` how its value should be represented.
+This way an object can explicitly tell `JSON.stringify()` how its value should be represented.

 JSON-Z can also use an object's `toJSON()` method, but other factors might take priority as follows:

-1. If an object has a `toJSONZ()` method, this takes highest priority.
+1. If an object has a `toJSONZ()` method, this takes the highest priority.
 The value returned by `toJSONZ()` can be further modified by any replacer function in effect.
 Note that when `toJSONZ()` is called, two arguments are passed to this function: `key` (an array index or object property name) and `holder` (the parent array or parent object (if any) of the object).
 1. If an object can be converted by an extended type handler, that has the next priority.
 When `ExtendedTypeMode.AS_FUNCTIONS` is in effect, a conversion handled by an extended type handler is final.
 Replacer functions can, however, further act upon extended type conversions when `ExtendedTypeMode.AS_OBJECTS` is in effect.
 1. `toJSON()` is the next possible value conversion, but only if `toJSONZ()` has not already taken priority.
 1. Any active replacer function is then applied.